 Host Agency Information

-Forest Foundation is offering 65, ten-week paid summer internships for select partner non-profit agencies in Greater Boston.
+Forest Foundation funds 65, ten-week, full time paid summer internships for select partner non-profit agencies in Greater Boston.

 This Internship Program supports non-profit agencies that:

 - Are willing to provide a college student an exceptional, service-filled summer by educating them on the inner workings of a non-profit agency at the managerial level